 Because of this mindset, they end up in the practice room trying to cram these 20 tunes as quickly as possible.
 Instead of having a plan and focusing intently on the essential aspects of each tune, these players gloss over one tune in a hurry to get to the next.
 The only thing on their minds is the looming goal of learning 20 tunes by the “due date.”

 As a result they have just scratched the surface of these tunes and in turn, will probably forget them in a few weeks.
 In the end, this is not really an improvement from their beginning situation at all.

 Rushing into a project is like a construction crew heading to a site with only the architects final drawing in their minds.
-Some in the crew might be overwhelmed and confused as where to begin and will abandon the project all together, while others may attempt to complete this project, aiming to do whatever they must to get to the end result regardless of the other details.
-Any way that you look at it, the final product is incomplete.
+Some in the crew might be overwhelmed and confused as where to begin, abandoning the project all together.
+Others might attempt to push through, aiming to do whatever they must to get to the end result regardless of the details.

 “The trick to forgetting the big picture is to look at everything close up.”~Chuck Palahniuk

 However, if the project was done correctly, the overall plan would’ve been clear from the onset.
-A detailed blueprint would be laid out at the start and clear objectives for each day would be established (lay the foundation, build each floor, etc.).
+A detailed blueprint defined from the start and clear objectives for each day would be established (lay the foundation, build each floor, etc.).
 The overall vision would determine the daily work and everything would be accomplished much more efficiently and productively.

 The same is true for practicing all of the different aspects of improvisation.

 Using macro and micro to improve